-I am sustained in my belief that there is no specific legislation governing issues of HIV/AIDS at the workplace by similar remarks by my brother Legwaila JP, in a case involving HIV testing, at the workplace, coincidentally involving the same employer as in this case.
+I am sustained in my belief that there is no specific legislation governing issues of HIV/AIDS at the workplace by similar remarks by my brother Legwaila J.P., in a case involving HIV testing, at the workplace, coincidentally involving the same employer as in this case.

-This was the case of Jimson v Botswana Building Society (IC 35/03), unreported.
-At the outset it must be stated that the facts of that case are materially different from the present case in that in the case of Jimson supra, the requirement for HIV testing was purportedly part of the pre-employment testing.
-The applicant,

-Rapula Jimson, was advised that HIV testing is 'a condition for employment with the Society'.
+Society IC.
+35/03.
+At the outset it must be stated that the facts of that case are materially different from the present case in that in the case of Rapula Jimson supra, the requirement for HIV testing was purportedly part of the preemployment testing.
+The Applicant, Rapula Jimson, was advised that HIV testing is "a condition for en. ployment with the Society".

-The applicant in the above case complied with the instruction to undergo an HIV/AIDS test, ostensibly as part of pre-employment medical examination, but apparently the Doctor chosen by the society declined to conduct the HIV test.
-The applicant then approached another Doctor and had the test done at his own expense.
-The applicant tested positive and was subsequently advised that 'your probationary employment with the Society will be terminated...'
+The Applicant in the above case complied with the instruction to undergo an HIV/AIDS test, ostensibly as part of pre-employment medical examination, but apparently the Doctor chosen by the Society declined to conduct the HIV test.
+The Applicant then approached another Doctor and had the test done at his own expense.
+He tested positive.
+He was subsequently advised that "your probationary employment with the Society will be terminated ..."
 A copy of the results of the test was enclosed.

-In the case of Jimson, supra, the court at p 2 recorded the questions to be determined by the court as follows:
+In the case of Rapula Jimson, supra, the Court at page 2 recorded the questions to be determined by the Court as follows:

-- (a) whether the compulsory post-employment HIV testing was legal; - (b) whether the dismissal on the basis of positive HIV status constituted a just cause in terms of s 20(2) of the Employment Act; - (c) whether the condition of employment that allowed termination of employment by forty eight (48) hours notice was fair; - (d) whether the termination of employment during probationary period by forty eight (48) hours notice was fair; - (e) whether the termination of employment without payment of one month's remuneration in lieu of notice was fair.'
+- (a) whether the compulsory post-employment HIV testing was legal; - (b) whether the dismissal on the basis of positive HIV status constituted a just cause in terms of Section 20(2) of the Employment Act; - (c) whether the condition of employment that allowed termination of employment by forty eight (48) hours notice was fair; - (d) whether the termination of employment during probationary period by forty eight (48) hours notice was fair; - (e) whether the termination of employment without payment of one month's remuneration in lieu of notice was fair.

-Unlike in the Jimson case, in this case, it has not been shown that the applicant was HIV positive.
-It would also appear from the recorded questions that fell for determination in the Jimson case, that no constitutional questions were directly posed for determination as in the present case.
+Unlike in the Rapula case, in this case, it has not been shown that the Applicant was HIV positive.
+It would also appear from the recorded questions that fell for determination in the Rapula Jimson case, that no constitutional questions were directly posed for determination as in the present case.

-On the facts and circumstances of that case the court found that notwithstanding that the respondent took the position that the requirement to undergo HIV/AIDS test was part of the pre-employment testing it was in fact post employment testing and that the conduct of the respondent was a breach of the contract of employment entered into between the applicant and the respondent.
+On the facts and circumstances of that case the Court found that notwithstanding that the Respondent took the position that the requirement to undergo HIV/AIDS test was part of the pre-employment testing it was in fact post employment testing and that the conduct of the Respondent was a breach of the contract of employment entered into between the Applicant and the Respondent.

-The court held therefore that the termination of the applicant's contract of employment was in breach of her contractual rights and was substantively unfair as having been tainted by the unfairness of the test.
-In the course of his judgment in the Jimson case, supra, the Judge President correctly indicated that the Botswana National Policy on HIV/AIDS is not law.
+The Court held therefore that the termination of the Applicant's contract of employment was in breach of her contractual rights and was substantively unfair as having been tainted by the unfairness of the test.
+In the course of his judgment in the Rapula Jimson case, supra, the Judge President correctly indicated that the Botswana National Policy on HIV/AIDS is not law.

-It would appear to me that Botswana National Policy on HIV/AIDS, is consistent with the World Health Organisation, SADC Code of Good Practice on HIV/AIDS and Employment (1997); HIV/AIDS and Human Rights: International Guidelines, United Nations (1998), ILO guidelines on HIV/AIDS in the workplace, to the extent that it encourages voluntary testing and or discourages compulsory preand post employment testing as part of the assessment of fitness to work because such an approach is unnecessary, in addition to promoting stigmatization.
+It would appear to me that Botswana National Policy on HIV/AIDS, is consistent with the World Health Organisation, SADC Code of Good Practice on HIV/AIDS and Employment (1997); HIV/AIDS and Human Rights: International Guidelines, United Nations: 1998),

+ILO guidelines on HIV/AIDS in the workplace, to the extent that it encourages voluntary testing and or discourages compulsory pre-and post employment testing as part of the assessment of fitness to work because such an approach is unnecessary, in addition to promoting stigmatization.